Thursday, April 29, 2010

 Arriving Guatemala

-With the forecast for high winds later in the week outside the entrance to the Rio Dulce, we decided, along with most other boats in Placencia, to advance our arrival in Livingston, Guatemala a few days.
-Monday morning I along with three other boats caught the 7:45 am Hokey Pokey water taxi from Placencia to the small village of Mango Creek.
-Once in Mango Creek we negotiated with John, a taxi (mini van) driver a rate to take us to all the stops to clear out, wait for us at each stop and return us to the water taxi.
-We piled in and the first stop was immigration in the police station right in Mango Creek.
-Next we went to Big Creek, about three miles away to clear customs.
+With the forecast for high winds later in the week outside the entrance to the Rio Dulce, we decided, along with most other boats in Placencia, to advance our arrival in Livingston, Guatemala, a few days.
+Monday morning, I, along with three different boats, caught the 7:45 am Hokey Pokey water taxi from Placencia to the small village of Mango Creek.
+Once in Mango Creek, we negotiated with John, a taxi driver (in a minivan), a rate to take us to all the stops, wait for us at each stop, and return us to the water taxi.
+We piled in, and the first stop was immigration in the police station right in Mango Creek.
+Next, we went to Big Creek, about three miles away, to clear customs.
 Big Creek is a shipping port, primarily for the export of bananas.
-A ship was arriving so the customs officer was not at the office.
+A ship was arriving, so the customs officer was not at the office.
 Nothing to do but wait.
-While waiting the Port Captain rode up on his bicycle and processed our papers and collected a departure fee.
-Meanwhile Kathy off Tundra would knock on the customs door every once in awhile, probably out of frustration.
-Eventually a guy open the door.
-He had worked a long hard weekend and was not on duty and would we please stop banging on the door.
-About 15 minutes later he again opened the door and said he would process us.
-I think he just wanted to get rid of the noisy crowd.
+While waiting, the Port Captain rode up on his bicycle and processed our papers and collected a departure fee.
+Meanwhile, Kathy from Tundra would knock on the customs door every now and then, probably out of frustration.
+Eventually, a guy opened the door.
+He had worked a long, hard weekend and was not on duty, and would we please stop banging on the door.
+About 15 minutes later, he again opened the door and said he would process us.
+He just wanted to get rid of the noisy crowd.

-On the way back to the water taxi, John stopped in town at a fruit and vegetable tienda, obviously belonging to a friend or relative, but were were please as the selection and the prices were good.
-I returned to the boat with a pineapple, a papaya, cucumbers and tomatoes.
+On the way back to the water taxi, John stopped in town at a fruit and vegetable tienda, obviously belonging to a friend or relative, but we were pleased with the selection, and the prices were good.
+I returned to the boat with a pineapple, a papaya, cucumbers, and tomatoes.

 We decided to break our trip from Placencia to Livingston into two short days.
-We definitely wanted to arrive in Livingston in the morning and get on up the river.
+We definitely wanted to arrive in Livingston in the morning and get up the river.
 Livingston is not a safe place to stay.
-High tide was at 7 am and we crossed a couple hours later.
+High tide was at 7 am, and we crossed a couple of hours later.
 We were the last boat for the day, joining about a 1/2 dozen boats already at anchor while clearing into Guatemala.
-We arrived in time to catch Raul, the agent that helps with clearing in or out, and the entourage of officials while they were still out boarding boats, which is the beginning of the process.
-We only had the anchor down about 15 minutes before Raul, the Port Captain, immigrations, customs, and the medical officer (in scrubs) came aboard.
-They all gathered in the cockpit where we presented our papers and answered their questions.
+We arrived in time to catch Raul, the agent who helps with clearing in or out, and the entourage of officials while they were still out boarding the boats, which is the beginning of the process.
+We only had the anchor down about 15 minutes before Raul, the Port Captain, immigration, customs, and the medical officer (in scrubs) came aboard.
+They all gathered in the cockpit, where we presented our papers and answered their questions.
 They all spoke English and were very friendly and professional.
-After about 10 minutes they were on their way and we were left with a map and an 11:30 appointment at Raul's office to pick up our completed paperwork and pay our fees.
+After about 10 minutes, they were on their way, and we were left with a map and an 11:30 appointment at Raul's office to pick up our completed paperwork and pay our fees.

 We had our first experience ever with boat boys when arriving at the government dock in our dinghy.
-Not really boys or at least not young boys, they will look after your boat while away in town.
+Not really, boys, or at least not young boys, they will look after your boat while away in town.
 It is recommended to pay this small expense in Livingston.
-Well our first experience was not pleasant.
-They were all clamoring for our business and we choose a young man that appeared to be trustworthy.
-A guy we didn't choose felt cheated and a pretty good shouting match broke out.
-We could not shake the rejected guy and he followed us to the bank constantly still arguing his case.
-He even went into the bank with me and I sent him back outside.
-Coming out I gave him Q20 to go away and that worked.
-1 USD = 7..88 Quetzales.
-We walked around town while killing time before our appointment, but the heat was just too much so we found a restaurant, ordered drinks and watched the activity from our shady spot.
+Well, our first experience was not pleasant.
+They were all clamoring for our business, and we chose a young man who appeared to be trustworthy.
+A guy we didn't choose felt cheated, and a pretty good shouting match broke out.
+We could not shake the rejected guy, and he followed us to the bank, constantly still arguing his case.
+He even went into the bank with me, and I sent him back outside.
+Coming out, I gave him Q20 to go away, and that worked.
+1 USD = 7.88 quetzales.
+We walked around town while killing time before our appointment, but the heat was just too much, so we found a restaurant, ordered drinks, and watched the activity from our shady spot.

 We had Raul also process our boat extension.
-The initial boat permit is for three months, but it can be extended an additional year.
-We will fly back to the United States in June, so we paid Raul the extension fees and signed the application and he will forward the extended permit to Monkey Bay marina when it arrives.
+The initial boat permit is for three months, but it can be extended for an additional year.
+We will fly back to the United States in June, so we paid Raul the extension fees and signed the application, and he will forward the extended permit to Monkey Bay Marina when it arrives.

 Going from Livingston at the mouth of the river to El Golfete is an amazing 10 miles or so.
-The rivers winds through a canyon that at times is shear rock walls that soar 300 feet.
+The river winds through a canyon that at times is sheer rock walls that soar 300 feet.
 Most of the steep sides are covered with trees and vines hanging down to the water.
 It is just one of those places where pictures do not do it justice.

 Friday, April 23, 2010